 What to do if Your Brakes Fail

-- Stay calm: Remaining calm when your vehicle suddenly refuses to stop is certainly easier said than done.
-But it's important that you avoid panicing, as this can cause you to swerve, make erratic movements, or make bad decisions that can be dangerous.
+- Stay calm: Remaining calm when your vehicle suddenly refuses to stop is indeed easier said than done.
+But you must avoid panicking, as this can cause you to swerve, make erratic movements, or make bad decisions that can be dangerous.

 - Take your foot off the gas: If you’re pressing the brake, you’ve probably already taken your foot off of the gas pedal.
 But in a panic, you might start pressing any pedal you can.
 Don’t.
 Simply letting off of the gas will help you slow down a bit.